2023 SL Puppetry project week #2 summary

 Marketplace Elastic Search Overhaul

-• This work is essentially the same kind of back-end update as carried out with Web search a few months ago, with the emphasis on faster, more robust performance, together with new search options, including:
+• As a reminder: this work is essentially the same kind of back-end update as carried out with Web search a few months ago, with the emphasis on faster, more robust performance, together with new search options, including:

 • Merchant and store names will no long be searched in product searches.